itsMapleLeaf/aspects3/app/rulebook.md

   - 6 = adds or subtracts 2
 - Power die: subtracts from the roll
 - Risk die: adds to the roll

+Proficient skills:

+- Determined by your trait attributes
+- Adds +1 to the skill
+- Proficient skills must be unique; cannot make a skill proficient twice

 Strength